 Ever bitten off more than you expected?
 It’s just the worst when you bite into a biscuit or even just a soft piece of fruit, and you get more crunch than you bargained for with a piece of added tooth!
 Teeth can break, fillings can fall out and those pesky nerves can give you a pain that builds to an unbearable crescendo.

 But… you’re sat at your desk, trapped in a meeting you’re trying to concentrate on, or you’re on holiday and trying to enjoy yourself, whilst panicking that you are miles away from your trusted dentist back at home.
 Can you keep going or is it time to seek some emergency dentistry?
 Here are the 5 things you should do:

 1. KEEP CALM.

-During my time as a Practice Manager I’ve learnt never to underestimate the emotional impact damaging a tooth or putting up with tooth ache can have.
+During my time as a Practice Manager, I’ve learnt never to underestimate the emotional impact damaging a tooth or putting up with a toothache can have.
 Whether it’s the way you look with a broken tooth or the lack of sleep from being in pain.
 It can cloud your ability to think straight.